-Applicants must have an M.D or M.D./Ph.D. degree and have demonstrated excellent qualifications in clinical care, education, and research.
-Candidates must be board certified in pediatric hematology/oncology or be board eligible and within five years of fellowship.
+Applicants must have an M.D. degree or equivalent, be board-certified in pediatric hematology/oncology or board-eligible, and within five years of completing fellowship.

 About Children's Hospital of Philadelphia | Perelman School of Medicine, University of Pennsylvania

 Children's Hospital of Philadelphia (CHOP) is the nation's first hospital devoted exclusively to the care of children.
 Since our start in 1855, CHOP has been the birthplace for countless breakthroughs and dramatic firsts in pediatric medicine.
 Built on a foundation of delivering safe, high-quality, family-centered care, the Hospital has fostered medical discoveries and innovations that have improved pediatric healthcare and saved countless children’s lives.
 Today, families facing complex conditions come to CHOP from all over the world, and our compassionate care and innovation has repeatedly earned us a spot on the U.S. News & World Report's Honor Roll of the nation's best children's hospitals.